 - If you see your primary care doctor for your pre-op checkup, make sure your hospital or surgeon gets the reports from this visit.

-Visits with Other Doctors
+Visits With Other Doctors

-- Heart doctor (cardiologist), if you are older than 55, have a history of heart problems (or family with heart problems, smoke heavily, have high blood pressure or diabetes, or are out of shape and cannot walk up a flight of stairs.
+- A heart doctor (cardiologist), if you have a history of heart problems or if you smoke heavily, have high blood pressure or diabetes, or are out of shape and cannot walk up a flight of stairs.

 in your pre-op visit was high.

 Tests Before Surgery

-- Chest x-ray
+- Chest x-ray to check your lungs

 - Your age and general health